In my last post, I described the three elements of search engine optimization (SEO), including on-page, off-site, and technical.

 The Off-Site SEO Checklist

-- With Open Site Explorer, you can see all inbound links, see your top-linked pages, sort by linking domains, see the anchor text other sites use to link to you, and compare your metrics with competitors.
+- With Link Explorer, you can see all inbound links, see your top-linked pages, sort by linking domains, see the anchor text other sites use to link to you, and compare your metrics with competitors.
 It’s impressive, and it’s an eye-opener for many who do it for the first time.

 What to do with all this data?